-- 5.7.10 As set out in rule 38, the foreign exchange haircuts applicable to the foreign currency-denominated level 1 assets used under rule 37 are: - (a) 2% for assets denominated in US dollars (USD); - (b) 8% for assets denominated in Euro, Japanese yen or pound sterling ; and - (c) 10% for assets denominated in other foreign currencies that are freely and reliably convertible into HKD. - 5.7.11 In line with the BCBS LCR standard, the above foreign exchange haircuts are applicable only to the portion of foreign currency-denominated level 1 assets exceeding the threshold set out in rule 38(2), which is 25% of a rule 37 institution's HKD-denominated total net cash outflows.
-The application of this threshold is intended to recognise that an institution may incur a certain extent of currency mismatch in the ordinary course of business operation.
+- 5.7.10 As set out in rule 38, the foreign exchange haircuts applicable to the foreign currency-denominated level 1 assets used under rule 37 are: - (a) 2% for assets denominated in USD;60 - (b) 8% for assets denominated in Euro, Japanese yen or pound sterling;^{61 62} and

+- (c) 10% for assets denominated in other foreign currencies that are freely and reliably convertible into HKD.63 - 5.7.11 In line with the BCBS LCR standard, the above foreign exchange haircuts are applicable only to the portion of foreign currency-denominated level 1 assets exceeding the threshold set out in rule 38(2), which is 25% of a rule 37 institution's HKD-denominated total net cash outflows.
+The application of this threshold is intended to recognise that an institution may incur a certain extent of currency mismatch in the ordinary course of business operation. - 5.7.12 The adjustments to a category 1 institution's total weighted amount of HQLA as a result of the application of such foreign exchange haircuts on such foreign currency-denominated level 1 assets can be derived by using the standard templates contained in Part 2 of Return MA(BS)1E.